 The majority of Denmark flights operate to the capital, Copenhagen.
 Unfortunately, Copenhagen’s Kastrup Airport is expensive for airlines to operate into, making Denmark flights to Copenhagen direct rather unattractive for cheap Denmark flights.

-Some travellers therefore choose to fly into Denmark via neighbouring countries, instead of going for a direct Denmark flight.
+Some travellers therefore choose to fly into Denmark via neighbouring countries (for European destinations), instead of going for a direct Denmark flight.
 Ryanair offer cheap flights to Malmö in Sweden, connected via the Oresund Bridge to Copenhagen.
 It takes only 20 minutes to get to the heart of Malmö from the airport.
 There are also cheap flights via Ryanair to Lübeck, near Hamburg in northern Germany.

 There are hopes for an increase in the numbers if cheap Denmark flights, following the Danish government’s scrapping of air passenger duty in 2009.

 If you are trying to reach the main Jutland peninsular of Denmark, there are flights available to cities such as Esbjerg, Billund and Aarhus.